openlegend/core-rules/core/SRD.md

 \
 **Attributes:** Prescience \newline

-**Description:** You are able to extraordinarily perceive things through impediments that would block or deceive normal sight, including darkness, illusions, and even the barrier between alternate planes of reality. \newline
+**Description:** You are able to perceive things through impediments that would block or deceive normal sight, including darkness, illusions, and even the barrier between alternate planes of reality. \newline